beNative/arduino/README.md

 ##JoyStickShield To LEGO PowerFunctions
 `JoyStickShield-To-LEGO-PowerFunctions.ino` uses the popular Joystick Arduino Shield in combination with some inexpensive NRF40 transceivers to make a better wireless control than the default IR way.
 It supports fully proportional control on two channels.

+##AD9850 Frequency Generator
+The `AD9850-Frequency-Generator.ino` sketch interfaces with the AD9850 function generator board to make a simple yet powerfull function generator.